DigiBP/25DIGIBP4/README.md

 - Charuta Pande
 - Devid Montecchiari

-# 🎯 Project Goals
+# 📝🚚📦 Introduction

-The goal of the assignment is to develop a solution that applies the DigiBP approach to a business process, demonstrating how digital technologies can improve process performance.
+Our project is a real-life process within a food&beverage machinery manufacturer.

 # 🧩 Challanges of the Process

-One of the major challenges are a manual work relative to processing of PO and performing manual checks of goods availability which negatively affects the performance and efficiency.
-Process relies on manual communication in checking the availability of orderd goods and especially at the point when a goods availability check is performed, customer service team has to inform the relevant colleagues which is dependent on the result (see tasks marked green).
+One of the major challenges is manual work related to the processing of PO and manual checks of goods availability which negatively affects the performance and efficiency.
+Process also relies on manual communication when checking the availability of orderd goods eespecially at the point after the goods availability check has been performed by cutomer service who, depending on the outcome of this availability check, inform the relevant colleagues (either Procurement or Dispatch) to carry on with the execution of the process
-Such level of manual coordination leads to a substantial amount of time spent on iterative and tidious messaging and ultimately generates time losses especially if not followed up immediately.
+Such level of manual back-and-forth communication leads to a substantial amount of time spent on iterative and tidious messaging and ultimately generates time wastes especially if not followed up immediately by other departments.
 This might ultimately lead to dissatisfaction of customers.
+For a breakdown of specific challenges see the below overview.

 - **Fragmented Communication**
   Coordination between departments depends on manual notifications, leading to delays and errors.